philipkretz/jblockchain-government/README.md

 # - fit code for your needs (optional)
 cd jblockchain
 ./mvnw package

+# Note: if jar-files do not get generated, it can be a solution to run "mvn clean install" from project main folder!

 # please respect: all json.gz for blockchain files will be deleted after compiling because of unit test case issues, so please create a backup if you change something!